narayanacharya6/PGNParse/README.md

 This project was originally built for extracting important features from a game of chess, these features can then be used for regression/classification as part of predictive algorithms.

-As part of PGNParse we look to extract these features after each step in a game of chess read from a PGN file:
+As part of PGNParse we look to extract features after each step in a game of chess read from a PGN file:

 "Evals": Evaluations after each move available in the PGN.